 Just finished reading Herodotus’ The Histories.
 The best edition, perhaps the ultimate edition, we could find was The Landmark.
 Unlike most editions, this one is permeated with maps, which guided our imagination as to where in the world were events unfolding.

-The climax, in our opinion, is the battle of Thermopylae and the valor of King Leonidas and the 300 Spartans that fought with him.
-For that story we shall write a separate post.
+The climax, in my opinion, is the battle of Thermopylae and the valor of King Leonidas and the 300 Spartans that fought with him.
+For that story I shall write a separate post.

 In the book about Egypt, Herodotus writes about the most mesmerizing animal of all: the cat.
 Only a cat, big or small, can hypnotize someone to the point of hallucination and poetry.
 Read this.